davidkpiano/node-azure-mvc/README.md

   - To install and save a devDependency, `npm install some-dependency --save-dev`
   - (or `npm i some-dependency -D` for short)

+We will be installing most dependencies as normal dependencies, so that we can use Azure to build the app as part of the deployment process.

 More info:
 - https://docs.npmjs.com/files/package.json